Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

-Constraints~\eqref{eq:benders_precedences} are a modified version of constraints~\eqref{eq:ilp_precedences_1} guaranteeing that each couple $(u,v) \in \mathcal{J}^2$ satisfies Proposition~\ref{prop:minimal_starting_time}.
-Constraints~\eqref{eq:benders_startAndEndLimitations2} address scenarios where an energy-intensive task is preceded (resp. succeeded) by a sequence of non-energy-intensive tasks only.
+Constraints~\eqref{eq:benders_precedences} are a modified version of constraints~\eqref{eq:ilp_precedences_1} guarantee that each couple $(u,v) \in \mathcal{J}^2$ satisfies Proposition~\ref{prop:minimal_starting_time}.
+Constraints~\eqref{eq:benders_startAndEndLimitations2} address the scenarios where an energy-intensive task is preceded (resp. succeeded) by a sequence of non-energy-intensive tasks only.
 In this case, these constraints compel the energy-intensive task to allocate sufficient time before (resp. after) to allow this sequence to be scheduled.
-In fine, these two sets of constraints prune solutions that would have an associated subproblem that is trivially infeasible, without having the burden of verifying them.
-The rest of the constraints are similar to ILP constraints (however, restricted to set $\mathcal{J}$ instead of $\mathcal{T}$).
+These two sets of constraints prune solutions that would have an associated subproblem that is trivially infeasible, without having the burden of verifying them.
+The remaining constraints are similar to the ILP constraints (although restricted to the set $\mathcal{J}$ instead of $\mathcal{T}$).

-However, an integer solution found by this master problem may not be a valid solution to our problem, as the resource constraints of non-energy-intensive tasks are not enforced.
-Therefore, each time a feasible solution is found, we verify the feasibility of its associated RCPSP problem in a subproblem; if the solution is not feasible, new constraints are added to cut off this solution.
+It is worth noting that an integer solution found by the master problem may not be a valid solution to the RCPSP, as the resource constraints of non-energy-intensive tasks may not necessarily be enforced.
+Hence, each time a feasible solution of the master problem is found, we must verify the feasibility for the RCPSP by means of an oracle that consists of solving the subproblem; if the oracle finds the master solution infeasible, new constraints are injected into the master to cut off this solution.